Mooncake: Contemporary styles

 Over time, both the crusts and the composition of the fillings of mooncakes have diversified, in particular, due to a commercial need to drive up sales in the face of intense competition between producers and from other food types.
 Part of these trends are also to cater to changing taste preferences, and because people are more health-conscious.
 Therefore, most of these contemporary styles are especially prominent amongst the cosmopolitan and younger Chinese and amongst the overseas Chinese community.
 However, traditional mooncakes are often sold alongside contemporary ones to cater to individual preferences.

 Some of the earliest forms of diversification were by changing the fillings with ingredients considered unusual then.
-Taro paste (芋泥, yù ní), pineapple and durian were amongst the first to be introduced, especially amongst the overseas Chinese communities in Southeast Asia.
-The crust itself also evolved, particularly with the introduction of "snow skin mooncake".
+Taro paste (芋泥, yù ní), pineapple and durian were amongst the first to be introduced, especially amongst the overseas Chinese communities in Southeast Asia.The crust itself also evolved, particularly with the introduction of "snow skin mooncake".
 It is different from the traditional mooncake - the snow skin mooncake needs to be stored inside a refrigerator and is white on the outside.
-Traditionally the colour white means something bad in China, for example, people will wear a white collar to a funeral.
-However, this kind of white coloured mooncake is popular with teenagers.
+This kind of white coloured mooncake is popular with teenagers.
 Miniature mooncakes also appeared, in part to allow for easier individual consumption without the need to cut the large cakes.

 To adapt to today's health-conscious lifestyle, fat-free mooncakes also appeared.
 Some are made of yogurt, jelly, and fat-free ice-cream.
 Customers pick and choose the size and filling of mooncakes that suits their taste and diet.
 For added hygiene, each cake is often wrapped in airtight plastic, accompanied by a tiny food preserver packet.

 Contemporary-style mooncakes, while increasingly popular, have their detractors.
 Pricey ingredients have pushed up prices, causing worry of a "mooncake bubble" forming in China.
-Food critics sometimes point out that "chocolate mooncakes" are in reality just chocolate shaped into mooncakes, and not mooncakes made of chocolate, while others complain that food chains appear intent on coming up with exotic flavors to take advantage of the market, without much thought for how well the tastes fuse together.
+Food critics sometimes point out that "chocolate mooncakes" are in reality just chocolate shaped into mooncakes, and not mooncakes made with chocolate, while others complain that food chains appear intent on coming up with exotic flavors to take advantage of the market, without much thought for how well the tastes fuse together.

 Fillings

 Fillings in contemporary style mooncakes have diversified to include just about anything which can be made into a paste.
 Mooncakes containing taro paste and pineapple, which were considered novelty items at their time of invention, have become commonplace in recent years.
-In addition, filling composed of ingredients such as coffee, chocolate, nuts (walnuts, mixed nuts, etc.), fruits (prunes, pineapples, melons, lychees, etc.), vegetables (sweet potatoes, etc.), and even ham have been added to give a modern twist to the traditional recipes.
+In addition, filling composed of ingredients such as coffee, chocolate, nuts (e.g., walnuts, mixed nuts, etc.), fruits (e.g., prunes, pineapples, melons, lychees, etc.), vegetables (e.g., sweet potatoes, etc.), and even ham have been added to give a modern twist to the traditional recipes.